-The psalmist gives another illustration of an out-of-control circumstance, "Even though the earth be removed..."
+Notice, the psalmist gives another illustration of an out-of-control circumstance, "Even though the earth be removed..."
 Here's an alternative translation...
 "Earth" can mean "land."
 "Be removed" can be rendered "to change hands."
 Thus, some Bible scholars interpret the phrase, "When the land changes hands."

-Imagine an angry army - armed to the teeth - storming your town - controlling your streets.
-They now dictate when you and your neighbors can come and go... and there's nothing you can do about it!
+Imagine an angry and vicious army - armed to the teeth - storming your town, controlling your streets.
+Invaders now dictate when you and your neighbors can come and go... and there's nothing you can do about it!
 This was the scene facing the Jews in Jerusalem.

-Of course we could add to the psalmist's list of out-of-control situations: when I lose my job... when my toddler pitches a fit... when a gossip is spreading lies about me... when my teenager becomes rebellious...
+Of course we could add to the psalmist's list of out-of-control situations: when I lose a job... or get a traffic ticket... or my toddler pitches a fit... or a gossip spread lies about me... or when I'm raising a family and taking care of elderly parents... or when my teenager acts rebellious...
 I don't like to compare roaring waters, and earthquakes, and military invasions to parenting teenagers, but there are some definite similarities...

-When kids become teens so much is now out of their parent's control!
+When kids become teenagers so much is now out of their parent's control!
 You lie in bed, while the kids are out.
 Your mind races... where are they?
 What are they doing?
 What if there's trouble?
 And you're powerless to help.
 At that moment, there's not a thing you can do...